-We are a biopharmaceutical company focused on the development of ARS-1 (brand name neffy®), a proprietary product candidate for the needle-free intranasal delivery of epinephrine for the emergency treatment of Type I allergic reactions, including anaphylaxis. neffy is a proprietary composition of epinephrine with an innovative absorption enhancer called Intravail®, which allows neffy to provide intranasal delivery of epinephrine.
+We are a biopharmaceutical company focused on the development of ARS-1 (brand name neffy®), a proprietary product candidate for the needlefree intranasal delivery of epinephrine for the emergency treatment of Type I allergic reactions, including anaphylaxis. neffy is a proprietary composition of epinephrine with an innovative absorption enhancer called Intravail®, which allows neffy to provide intranasal delivery of epinephrine.

 We believe neffy's "no needle, no injection" approach will address a significant unmet need in the use of epinephrine, which is currently approved only in injectable formulations for the emergency treatment of Type I allergic reactions.
-There are approximately 25 to 40 million people in the United States who experience Type I allergic reactions.
+There are approximately 40 million people in the United States who experience Type I allergic reactions.
 Of this group, approximately 16 million people have been diagnosed and experienced severe Type I allergic reactions that may lead to anaphylaxis, but only 3.3 million currently have an active epinephrine autoinjector prescription, and of those, only half consistently carry their prescribed autoinjector with them due to the many drawbacks of these devices.
 In aggregate, we estimate that 90% of patients prescribed an epinephrine device are not achieving an optimal treatment outcome today.
 These drawbacks include the use of needles in the devices, which can result in patient and caregiver injury as well as hesitation and delays in administration due principally to apprehension and pain of needles, allowing the allergic reaction to progress in severity leading to symptoms that seriously impact patient quality of life, to potential need for emergency services and/or hospitalizations, and to life-threatening symptoms or events.
 Intra-muscular injections also are subject to dosing errors and risk of accidental blood vessel injections, which can cause a significant spike in the intravascular delivery of epinephrine potentially leading to serious cardiovascular complications or events.
-We believe neffy's "no needle, no injection" delivery that eliminates apprehension, pain and safety concerns, small size allowing for ease of portability, ease of use, and high reliability provide it with a user-friendly profile that will increase prescriptions for epinephrine and make it more likely for patients and caregivers to administer epinephrine sooner, achieve more rapid symptom relief and prevent the allergic reaction from progressing to a level of severity that could lead to hospita
+We believe neffy's "no needle, no injection" delivery that eliminates apprehension, pain and safety concerns, small size allowing for ease of portability, ease of use, and high reliability provide it with a user-friendly profile that will increase prescriptions for epinephrine and make it more likely for patients and caregivers to administer epinephrine sooner, achieve more rapid symptom relief and prevent the allergic reaction from progressing to a level of severity that could lead to hospitalizati

 Data from our studies of neffy demonstrated nasally delivered epinephrine reached blood levels comparable to those of already approved epinephrine injectable products, and produced statistically significant responses compared to injection on pharmacodynamic surrogates for efficacy even one minute after dosing with neffy.
-Our NDA was accepted for review by the FDA in October 2022 and if our NDA is approved, we believe neffy will be the first "no needle, no injection" marketed epinephrine product for the emergency treatment of Type I allergic reactions.

-On May 11, 2023, the FDA held a virtual meeting of its Pulmonary-Allergy Drugs Advisory Committee, or the Advisory Committee.
+Following the acceptance of our NDA in October 2022 for review by the FDA, on May 11, 2023, the FDA held a virtual meeting of its Pulmonary-Allergy Drugs Advisory Committee, or the Advisory Committee.
 At that meeting, on the question of whether the data from our neffy PK/PD results support a favorable benefit-risk assessment in adults for the emergency treatment of Type I allergic reactions including anaphylaxis, the Advisory Committee voted 16 (yes) and 6 (no).
-On the question of whether the neffy PK/PD results support a favorable benefit-risk assessment in children ≥30 kg for the emergency treatment of Type I allergic reactions including anaphylaxis, the Advisory Committee voted 17 (yes) and 5 (no).
+On the question of whether the neffy PK/PD results support a favorable benefit-risk assessment in children $\geq$ 30 kg for the emergency treatment of Type I allergic reactions including anaphylaxis, the Advisory Committee voted 17 (yes) and 5 (no).
 Although the FDA considers the recommendations of its advisory committees, the recommendation by the Advisory Committee is non-binding.
-If approved, we believe neffy has the potential to transform the treatment of Type I allergic reactions including anaphylaxis given the need for delivery options that make it easier for patients and caregivers to carry and administer epinephrine without anxiety and hesitation.
-Notwithstanding the Advisory Committee's recommendation to approve our NDA submission, the timing for FDA regulatory approval of our NDA is outside our control, may be delayed and is uncertain.